HangfireIO/Hangfire.io/pro/index.md

 #### What's new in 2.0

 * [ServiceStack](https://servicestack.net/) packages are merged and internalized, so you can use either v3 or v4 versions of ServiceStack framework in your project.
-* Prefix for Redis keys is now configurable, you can use the same database for different environments, e.g. staging and production.
+* Prefix for Redis keys is now configurable, you can now use the same database for different environments, e.g. staging and production.

 <div class="clearfix"></div>